raacz/neocitites-raacz/toki-pona/beginner-material/index.md

 I hope this style of translation, while being slightly ungraceful, helps emphasize the language's unique structure and tendencies to learners.

+### No One 'Right' Answer

+My English translations offer *one* correct interpretation of the material, but *other correct interpretations are possible*.

+For example, a **<span lang="tok">tomo suli</span>** can be a large structure, an important home, and old mansion, a large bus.

-There are lots of Toki Pona words that have no English equivelant.
-I am often forced to pick just one English word, even though the Toki Pona word is more broad.
-If some of my word choice puzzles you, having a [good dictionary](https://nimi.li) in a secondary tab is a good idea, especially if you are just getting used to the words.
+When I translate a Toki Pona word, I am often forced to pick just one, specific, English word, even though the Toki Pona word is more broad.
+If you happen to think of a different word than the one I pick, it doesn't necessarily mean that you were wrong.

-## Feedback

-We're open for feedback.
+For example, if your translation is **'big house'** and my translation is  **'old structure,'** and the picture is of a large, old mansion, **we are both right.**

+Consulting a [good dictionary](https://nimi.li) is one way to confirm your own interpretation, especially if you are just getting used to the words.